isuru89/oasis/README.md

   * Open the api documentation from here [http://localhost:8010/api/swagger-ui/index.html?configUrl=/api/v3/api-docs/swagger-config](http://localhost:8010/api/swagger-ui/index.html?configUrl=/api/v3/api-docs/swagger-config)

+**Notes**:
+  1. In a restart, the data stored through admin api will be lost because by default it is configured to use in-memory H2 database.
+MySQL connector is shipped with by default, and you can change jdbc configs in buildscripts/stats-api.config file, if you want to use it for more durable data.
+   2. Currently, multiple engines are not supported through docker compose. because engine has been assigned a static id.
+  3. Redis and RabbitMQ data will be stored across restarts through bounded volumes in `.tmpdata` folder.
+If you want to clear all the data, delete the contents of _redis_ and _rabbit_ folders.

 ## Concepts

 This section will introduce you to the concepts around the Oasis framework.